Sarah Olney: Parliamentary career

-Views

-On the topic of Brexit, Olney voted against the triggering of Article 50, as she had indicated during the by-election campaign that she would do so.
-She believed that another referendum should have been held once the exact terms of Britain's exit from the EU had been announced.
-While being interviewed by Julia Hartley-Brewer of talkRADIO, Olney could not defend her party's position on holding a second referendum, and she hung up the call, with a staff member claiming that Olney had another interview scheduled.
-Olney opposes the building of a third runway at Heathrow Airport.

 In May 2021, alongside celebrities and other public figures, Olney was a signatory to an open letter from Stylist magazine which called on the government to address what it described as an "epidemic of male violence" by funding an "ongoing, high-profile, expert-informed awareness campaign on men's violence against women and girls".

+Olney was re-elected to Parliament as MP for Richmond Park at the 2024 general election with an increased vote share of 55.4% and an increased majority of 17,155.

+On 3 December 2024, Olney's ten minute rule bill calling for the voting system to adopt proportional representation passed on a symbolic vote.

 Personal life

-In 2002, she married Benjamin (Ben) James Olney, a town planner.
+In 2002, she married Benjamin (Ben) James Olney, a town planner presently working as a manager for High Speed 1.
 The couple have a son and a daughter.
 They have also had another son, who is deceased.